777or666/axi-react-admin/packages/ra-data-graphql/README.md

 This is a very low level library which is not meant to be used directly unless you really want full control or are building a custom GraphQL data provider.

-It provides the foundations for other GraphQL data provider packages such as `ra-data-graphql-simple`
+It provides the foundations for other GraphQL data provider packages such as `ra-data-graphcool` or `ra-data-graphql-simple`

 ## About GraphQL and Apollo